top of page

 Eligibility for food assistance is complex – based on income guidelines and family size – but both families and individuals may be eligible to receive food assistance.

 You may qualify for benefits if your household’s gross monthly income is at or under 130% of the federal poverty guidelines.
 Some households may qualify if they have incomes over the limit if someone in the household is elderly or disabled.
-To get a better idea of if you may qualify, use the USDA’s food assistance calculator or apply for food assistance.
+To get a better idea of if you may qualify, visit Supplemental Nutrition Assistance Program (SNAP) | Food and Nutrition Service (usda.gov) or apply for food assistance.

 SNAP